 To complete the Biochemistry Specialization, students must take the standard Chemistry Core courses, the required Correlate Courses, and both BIO 201/Foundations of Biological Inquiry and BIO 211/Cell Biology and Biochemistry.
-Students are also required to take either two CHE 474/Advanced Topics in Biochemistry courses (including those that may be cross-listed from other CHE 47X) or one CHE 474 (or cross-listed CHE 47X) and BIO 471/Genomics and Bioinformatics or BIO 470/Special Topics class from an approved list.
+Students are also required to take either two CHE 474/Advanced Topics in Biochemistry courses (including those that may be cross-listed from other CHE 47X) or one CHE 474 (or cross-listed CHE 47X) and BIO 471/Genomics and Bioinformatics or courses from an approved list.